arnaud-ma/Cubiomes.jl/README.md

 - [ ] Overworld generation
 - [ ] End generation
 - [ ] Structure generation
-- [ ] Use of [recipes](https://docs.juliaplots.org/stable/recipes/) for the plots of maps without the need of depending on Plots.jl

 ### Performance

-- [ ] Threading for the biome generation. `Polyester.jl` with `@batch` macro would be a nice option.
-But there is [#24(Polyester)](https://github.com/JuliaSIMD/Polyester.jl/issues/24) that only enable threading for the outer loop, in our case it's the y coord that is very often.. only 1.
-I think the only option is to do everything by hand by following [this](https://discourse.julialang.org/t/how-can-i-arrange-to-only-use-threads-if-the-number-of-iteration-is-higher-than-minimum/68177/16)
+- [ ] Multihreading for the biome generation.
+Probably using [`OhMyThreads.jl`](https://juliafolds2.github.io/OhMyThreads.jl/stable/literate/tls/tls/) since it provides a way to disable multihreading at runtime with (almost) no cost.
+See this [doc page](https://juliafolds2.github.io/OhMyThreads.jl/stable/literate/tls/tls/) to be able to use thread-safe cache, which can be useful for e.g. the nether generation.
 - [ ] GPU acceleration for the biome generation

 ### Infrastructure changes